Devendra2104/Py_automation_word_search/README.md

 So Trie will provide functionalities of searching, inserting, building words efficiently in this project .

 We basically have a grid so i first build a trie using all the words provided to us to match them in the grid.
-And then i run my solve function to generate those matching pattern ):
+And then i ran my solve function to generate those matching pattern ):

 ## Commands to run this project